 You can get advice about any harmful material that is not hate crime at Report Harmful Content Online

 Websites from outside the United Kingdom

-The Supreme Court has indicated that an offence is committed where the person posts or controls the material in this country.
+The UK Supreme Court has indicated that an offence is committed where the person posts or controls the material in this country.
 Therefore, much material that can be viewed in the UK is outside the jurisdiction of our courts.
 The USA, for instance does not have offences of inciting racial hatred but if someone inside the UK posts on a foreign site then that could still be illegal here.
 (The person posting is always responsible for their content and web hosts could be if they, for instance, encourage or knowingly allow it to remain)

 What you can do about online hate material